searchspring/snap/packages/snap-preact-components/src/components/Molecules/FacetListOptions/readme.md

 ```

 ### hideCheckbox
 The `hideCheckbox` prop will disable the facet checkbox.
-Typically used if the facet can only have 1 value selected at a time.
+Typically used if the facet can only have a single value selected at a time.

 ```jsx
 <FacetListOptions values={listFacet.values} hideCheckbox={true} />